abpframework/abp/docs/en/CLI.md

 ### update

 Updating all ABP related packages can be tedious since there are many packages of the framework and modules.
-This command automatically updates all ABP related packages in a solution or project to the latest versions.
+This command automatically updates all ABP NuGet related packages and NPM packages in a solution or project to the latest versions.

 Usage: